Cornwall Community Hospital’s Mammography Department is accredited with the Canadian Association of Radiologists and an Ontario Breast Screening site.

-Our goal is to provide you with highest quality in breast imaging in a caring environment.
+Our goal is to provide you with the highest quality breast imaging in a caring environment.

-If you wish to be part of the Ontario Breast Screening Program you may book your own appointment if you are:
+If you wish to be part of the Ontario Breast Screening Program you may book your own appointment if you:

-Your family Doctor may also refer you for a mammogram either for screening or if you have breast symptoms before the age of 50.
+Your family doctor may also refer you for a mammogram before the age of 50 either for screening or if you are experiencing breast symptoms.

-Schedule the exam when breast tissue is least tender.
-This is most often a week or more after your period.
+Schedule the exam for when breast tissue is least tender; this is most often a week or more after your period.

-Avoid caffeinated drinks.
-This can decrease discomfort during the exam.
+Avoiding caffeinated drinks can decrease discomfort during the exam.

 Bring copies of previous mammograms and reports with you.
-If you have them done in the same facility each time, they will have results of prior years.
+If you have them done in the same facility each time, they will have results from prior tests.
 The technologist will use the old images to compare to the new ones.